HelloWorldGTBIT/HelloWorldWebsite/README.md

 <br>
 The Website is made with the help of Django Framework.
 So the contributor having knowledge of HTML, CSS, Javascript, Python can contribute to this repository.<br>
 ### Client side languages used:
-HTML - (Hyper Text MarkUp Language) - It's not a language rather its just a markup which defines a webpage and tells the browser that how to display an element on it.
+HTML - (Hyper Text MarkUp Language) - It's not a language rather it's just a markup that defines a webpage and tells the browser that how to display an element on it.
 <br>
 CSS - (Cascading Style Sheet) - It is used for the styling of the webpage.
-By using this we can define and apply different property to the HTML elements by the use of Classes and IDs.
+By using this we can define and apply different properties to the HTML elements by the use of Classes and IDs.
 <br>
-JavaScript - It is a client sided scripting language.
+JavaScript - It is a client sid scripting language.
 It means JavaScript scripts are read, interpreted and executed in the client, which is your Web browser.
 It is used to create responsive, interactive elements for web pages, enhancing the user experience.
 <bR>

 ### Server sided language used:
 Python - It is a general purpose scripting language.
-Nowadays, It is one of the most popular programming language.
+Nowadays, It is one of the most popular programming languages.
 It is used to make WebApps, GUI, Mobile apps, etc. But here it is used to handle the server.
 <br>

 ### Framework:
 #### Django -
 This WebApp is made with the help of Django, which is a python Web Framework.
 Basically, A framework is a collection of programs that do something useful and which you can use to develop your own applications.
-It have some set of rules which one have to follow for making up the Application.
+It has some set of rules which one has to follow for making up the Application.
 All the languages mentioned above are bind together and used inside this framework.
 And all these make up our WebApp.

   <br><Br>
   <h3>Setting up the WebApp</h3>
   1.)
-Clone the projectc onto your local machine.<Br>
+Clone the project onto your local machine.<Br>
   <Br>2.)
 Unzip the folder and open it in some IDE or some code-editor like - PyCharm, VS-Code, Atom, etc.<br>
     <br><span id="point3">3.)</span> Set up a virtual environment fot it.<Br>
   Open the terminal in the current folder and write the given command.